cacttus/BR2/project/devlog.md

 Removed generic "GraphicsContext" in favor of using GLContext (sorry, vulkan, maybe later).
 Moved the app's filesystem directories into Package.
 Moved more stuff around.
+Renamed Package to ApplicationPackage.
+It's an application, but it's also 'packed' so settled on AppPackage.

 *2/7/2020*
 Scene